Josie-xufan/CT-RECIST-Response-Indicator/README.md

 "D_V_35patients.xlsx" includes the information of the diameters and volumes for the 35 patients who have the pathological images.

 "D_V_all.csv" is the file recording the information of the diameters and volumes for all patients included.

+"survival_record.xlsx" is the overall survival time recorded for the 47 advanced lung patients.

 # Code
 The results in the manuscript can be reproduced through analysisbypython.ipynb and analysisbyR.R.